emqx/neuron-docs/en_US/console-management/configuration-import-export.md

 Click the `Download Template` button to download the Excel sheet.

-### Step 2 Fill in the Excel
+### Step 2 Fill in the Excel Sheet

-Fill in the relevant information according to the form format, as shown below.
+Fill in the relevant information according to the Excel sheet format as shown below.

 ![excel](./assets/excel.png)

+The following items must be filled accordingly.

-1. Fill in the Tag name;
+* Fill in the Tag name;
-2. Fill in the address of the Tag;
+* Fill in the address of the Tag;
-3. Select the attribute from the drop-down box;
+* Select the attribute from the drop-down box;
-4. Select the data type from the drop-down box;
+* Select the data type from the drop-down box;
-5. Fill in the description, which can be left blank.
+* Fill in the description, which can be left blank.

-### Step 3 Import the Excel
+### Step 3 Import the Excel Sheet

-Click the `Import` button and select the Excel file to be imported.
+Click on the `Import` button and select the Excel file to be imported.

-## Config Export
+## Data Tags Excel sheet Export

-Click the `Export` button, and all tag information created in the page will be exported to an Excel sheet.
+Click on the `Export` button, and all data tags information listed will be exported to an Excel sheet.
+Users may save the Excel sheet for data tags backup.